 Rajiv Pant is Chief Technology Officer & VP at The New York Times.
 Prior to his promotion to CTO, Rajiv joined The Times as Vice President of Digital Technology.
-He supervises a staff of 300+ full-time employees, including the Vice Presidents of Web & Mobile Engineering, CMS & Publishing, and Ecommerce & Customer Service; the Directors of Business Intelligence, Quality, and Project Management; and The Editor of Interactive News Technology.
-He reports to the Corporate CIO and to the Executive Editor (editor-in-chief) of The New York Times.
+He supervises a staff of 300+ full-time employees, including the vice presidents and heads of engineering, e-commerce, content management, interactive news, data science, quality, and project management.
+He reports to the CIO and to the Executive Editor (editor-in-chief) of The New York Times.
 Rajiv was honored by the World Economic Forum as a Young Global Leader in 2014.

 Prior to his move to The NY Times, Rajiv was at Conde Nast for four years.
 As Vice President of Digital Technology, he was responsible for technology for Conde Nast’s signature brand Web sites.